Skip to main content

 Slow Clay Centre is widely regarded as one of Australia’s leading ceramic education centres.
 Established in 2012 by ceramic artist and educator, Jane Sawyer following two decades of teaching ceramics in the tertiary and private sector, Slow Clay Centre has influenced many thousands of people who have joined for pottery classes, advanced training and specialist workshops.

-Your journey with clay: At Slow Clay Centre you can start as a complete beginner or join us at any stage of your journey with clay.
+Your journey with clay: At Slow Clay Centre you can start as a complete beginner in a Taster Class or Beginner’s Wheel class or Hand Building class or you can join us at any stage of your journey with clay!
 There is a place for everyone!
-As beginners you can attend weekly classes on the wheel and hand-building, glaze development and history of ceramics.
-As an advanced student you can join our Studio Practice Program for serious practitioners where we run seasonal intensive workshops with some of the best artist educators.
-We also have an annual internship and technical training program for a few select students to gain practical knowledge about running a studio.
+As an advanced student or professional you can join our Studio Practice Program or Guest Artist Workshops where we run seasonal intensive workshops with some of the best artist educators.
+We also offer an annual internship and technical training program for a few select students to gain practical knowledge about running a studio (email us to enquire) .
 And we provide one-to-one mentoring with Jane Sawyer or any of our teachers.
 We are proud to have kick-started the careers of many professional clay-workers but are equally proud of creating a welcoming and supportive space for any interest level.

 Our community: Our students often say they never want to leave and after establishing their careers they often return regularly to attend our unique higher-level workshops.
-The Slow Clay team (see below) includes a range of professional ceramic artists and passionate experienced teachers, many recognised as leaders in their field.
+The Slow Clay team includes a range of professional ceramic artists and experienced educators, many recognised as leaders in their field.
 Our founder, Jane Sawyer, is an award-winning ceramic artist and educator for over 40 years and member of the International Academy of Ceramics.
 Together they create a vibrant community of enthusiasts and offer a nurturing, supportive and deeply developmental pathway from total beginners to advanced professionals.
-We aim to give you the best experience learning ceramics!

-Studio Access Times: whether you start as a beginner or join as an intermediate or advanced student, all weekly students will be eligible to attend our Studio Access Times which run daily during term times and holiday periods.
-These 3-hour sessions* provide the perfect opportunity to hone your skills, explore new directions or follow the spark of an idea!
+Studio Access Times: All weekly students are eligible to attend our Studio Access Times which run daily during term times and holiday periods.
+These sessions provide the perfect opportunity to hone your skills, explore new directions or follow the spark of an idea!
+NEW in 2024: All morning classes offer a FREE extension hour to their class!

 Professional Development: Our Studio Practice Program and guest artist workshops are the icing on the cake and enable real professional level training and development!
 Intensive professional standard workshops for serious students who wish to develop a studio practice!
 We encourage you to subscribe to our newsletter to be the first to hear about specialist workshops.

-But we cover much more than the potter’s wheel and no matter which area you enter we encourage a broad approach to cover all areas before you start to specialise.
+We cover much more than the potter’s wheel, including hand building/sculpture, clay and glaze studies and design development.
+No matter which area you enter we encourage a broad approach to cover all areas before you start to specialise.

-Developmental pathway: We love to see our students develop and know it takes time, therefore we offer 4 terms of 8 weeks per year and students who re-enrol from one term to the next receive an attractive discount as incentive to develop.
+Class Structure: We offer 4 terms of 8 weeks per year and students who re-enrol from one term to the next receive an attractive discount as incentive to develop.
 Students attend a lesson once per week and can add to it with extra studio time in any of our *Studio Access Times(SATs) held on weekday afternoons and Saturday mornings.
 Students can dive deep into one area or move between the classes so they get a broad experience.

-Workshops: We offer an extensive variety of workshops and events throughout the year including a summer and winter school for advanced students, private group classes, one-to-one mentoring, corporate, team building and short workshops.
+Professional Workshops: We offer an extensive variety of workshops and events throughout the year including a summer and winter school for advanced students, private group classes, one-to-one mentoring, corporate, team building and short workshops.
 We pride ourselves on offering a strong connection to professional artists through a rich variety of guest artist workshops, educational forums and panel discussions for the higher level student.
-We cater mostly for adults, but are also committed to our popular children’s after school and holiday classes so everyone can start young and learn the art of working with clay!
+Email us to get on the waitlist!

 Where are we?
 We are based in a purpose-designed inner-city location in Collingwood, Melbourne, Australia.